py2ai/py2ai.github.io/_posts/2020-04-08-How-to-plot-real-time-frame-rate-in-opencv-and-matplotlib.md

 ---
+categories:
+- GUI tutorial series
+description: Making of an OpenCV and Matplotlib data processing and visualization in Python
+featured-img: face_youtube
+keywords:
+- plot
+- rate
+- camera
+- frame
+- development
+- code
+- programming
+- python
 layout: post
+mathjax: true
 title: How to plot realtime frame rate of a web camera
-categories: [GUI tutorial series]
-mathjax: true
-featured-img: face_youtube
-description: Making of an OpenCV and Matplotlib data processing and visualization in Python
 ---

 Hello there!
 Welcome to the PyShine Artificial Intelligence Learning series.
 Today we will learn, how to detect a Human face using Open CV library in Python, from a real-time web camera.
 We will also learn, how to plot the real-time frame rate of the camera.